SELECTION OF THE HEAD OF STATE

-Each candidate will give a 10 minute speech in the House of Representatives to put their case forward to the elected representatives to choose them to become the Head of State of Australia.
-It will also be telecast (& webcast) to be viewed by the Federal Senate and the State and Territorial lower houses, as well as the people of Australia .
+Each of the eight candidate will give a 10 minute speech in the House of Representatives to put their case forward to the elected representatives to choose them to become the Head of State of Australia.

 THE FIRST ROUNDS OF VOTING REJECT THE LEAST PREFERRED CANDIDATES